-The form itself is self-explanatory and there might be few additional things required if you have any objections to the terms and conditions.
-All the other court documents and notice of settlements are also published on the platform as well.
+The form itself is self-explanatory and there might be a few additional things required if you have any objections to the terms and conditions.
+All the other court documents and notices of settlements are also published on the platform as well.

-Looking at the way things are organised, clearly they have a good chance of holding their end of the bargain.
+Looking at the way things are organized, clearly, they have a good chance of holding their end of the bargain.

 Takata Airbag Class Action Key Dates

 - 17 January 2022 – ATGM opt-out deadline

 Takata Airbag Class Action is an interesting lawsuit.
 Though the exact way it will end is unknown, things do look promising.
 If you stand to benefit from this lawsuit, then follow the instructions on the official channel and be aware of the deadlines.